 OK, so here's a totally random yet pretty interesting question.
 The last time that you found yourself talking to someone on the phone and hearing yourself say, "Whew, I'm just so tired" or "I could really use some rest", did you ever take a moment to think what you actually meant by that?
 While on the surface, this might seem like a very "duh" inquiry, the reality is, when it comes to fatigue, as a wise person once said, chile, there are levels to this.

 For example, two definitions of the word "rest" are "to refresh oneself, as by sleeping, lying down, or relaxing" and "to relieve weariness by cessation of exertion or labor".
 Then there's the phrase "at rest" which means "free from worry; tranquil".
-As if that's not enough to ponder, there are also all of the types of rest that your mind, body, soul—or perhaps all three—are longing for.
+As if that's not enough to ponder, there are also all of the types of rest (as heard in this viral TED talk by Saundra Dalton-Smith) that your mind, body, soul—or perhaps all three—are longing for.

 That last part?
 That is what I want to encourage you to take a couple of moments to really think deep and hard about today.
 As I go through 10 different types of rest that we all tend to need at various points and times in our lives, reflect on which one resonates with you the most, right at this very moment.
 Because there is no way that you can get fully refreshed and replenished unless you know what area of your life needs the rest…the most.